thetanishqchauhan/Fashion-Recommender-AI/README.md

-#AI BASED PERSONALIZED OUTFIT RECOMMENDER - Wear Now
+#AI BASED PERSONALIZED OUTFIT RECOMMENDER

 Wear Now is built using various recommandation algorithms such as popularity based ,content based and collaborative filtering.